propublica/timeline-setter/doc/doc.markdown

 TimelineSetter looks for certain column names in your CSV file in order to generate a timeline.
-All columns are required, though as you'll see, some of them can be left blank.
+All columns are required, though as you'll see, some of them can be left blank (see a [sample CSV](https://github.com/propublica/timeline-setter/blob/master/spec/test_data.csv)).
 Here's a summary of each column and its significance:

 <a id="date-csv"></a>
 ### date